DevOps-Drengene/DevOps-Project/CONTRIBUTE.md

 This document summarizes how work is organized and structured using Git to lay out the common guidelines for contributions to this project.

-## The project's structure in repositories
+## The project's repository setup

-The project is split up in two distributed repositories – one for the frontend and backend part of the application.
-This is done to completely separate the two subsystems from each other, and let the repositories be managed by their own version control setup to control releases and such independently.
+The whole project is gathered in this mono repository with both the frontend and backend part of the application, as well as all tests.
+This is done to have the whole application versioned as one large package, and enables it to be deployed as a single unit.
-These repositories are added as submodules to [this "main" repository](https://github.com/DevOps-Drengene/DevOps-Project) that controls the primary releases of the project.

-The repositories, hosted on GitHub, support an intended centralized workflow in which each one of them acts as a shared repository that all contributors contribute their work to.
+The repository, hosted here on GitHub, support an intended centralized workflow in which it acts as a shared repository that all contributors contribute their work to.

-Link to frontend repository: https://github.com/DevOps-Drengene/minitwit-react-frontend Link to backend repository: https://github.com/DevOps-Drengene/minitwit-backend

 ## Integrating contributions